MY BRUSH WITH PASSION

 Today, artists are faced with Ai but the true creative minds of visual artists will always be in demand and perhaps more so.
 Ai can be used to enhance our ideas, but a true visual artist will put their heart and soul into their art using nothing artificial.

 I have been fostering dogs for the past 20+ years and focusing just on poodles the last 10+.
-I am a volunteer for Standard Poodles in Need and every year I donate a painting of your choice.
+I am a volunteer for Standard Poodles in Need and every year I donate a custom painting of your choice.